 3. What is BCMA?

 The Barcode Medication Administration (BCMA) is an inventory control system, that is used in hospitals to prevent errors in medication distribution.
-There is a need of BCMA, to reduce medical errors at the point of administration.
+There is a need for BCMA, to reduce medical errors at the point of administration.

 The use of this clinical decision act as support to alert the nurses if something is wrong in the administration of medication.
 The BCMA system is mostly adapted for bedside care.